jecki/DHParser/documentation_src/manuals/transform.rst

 * :py:func:`~transform.remove_tokens`: Removes and tokens, i.e. anonymous Text-nodes,
   e.g. ``(plus (number "5") (:Text "+") (number 3))`` -> ``(plus (number "5") (number 3))``

-* :py:func:`~transform.remove_if`: Removes the last node of the trail from ist parent'S children.
+* :py:func:`~transform.remove_if`: Removes the last node of the path from ist parent'S children.
 (Note: This transformation breaks the rule not to touch a node's parent's children-tuple!
 But, depending on the use case, the meaning of the transformation might become clearer when using "remove_if" on the node to be removed rather than